 As you can see the recipe still calls for regular sugars so I’m going to experiment next time and try some alternatives like coconut sugar or erythritol.
-Coconut sugar can be used in place of white sugar in recipes cup for cup, but there are so many others options.
-Here is a chart for a options from Bigger Bolder Baking
+Coconut sugar can be used in place of white sugar in recipes cup for cup, but there are so many other options.
+Here is a chart for options from Bigger Bolder Baking

-So about this Carrot Cake, it has a good crumb and does not have a gritty texture like some gluten free recipes that call for almond flour or coconut flour and it is super moist as you would want a carrot cake to be.
+So about this Carrot Cake, it has a good crumb and does not have a gritty texture like some gluten-free recipes that call for almond flour or coconut flour and it is super moist as you would want a carrot cake to be.
 But let me tell you, this cake is absolutely delicious with a traditional cream cheese frosting and chopped walnuts on top.

 I don’t have the round cake pans, so I made 2 square 8″x 8″ cakes and stacked them.
 And if you like a lot of icing you might want to double the icing recipe.
 I like just the amount the recipe makes and it was plenty.
 I reserved more for the top and less between and used more on the top and sides It was just right for me and no one said a word.

 When mixing the cake it is important not to use a Kitchen-Aid or any kind of electric mixer for this recipe, the reason is your cake will not turn out fluffy.
-There are tricks when using gluten free flours and I found a good source of tips on America’s Test Kitchen; Keys to Successful Gluten-Free Baking And another hint, I like to leave the cake on counter for about 5 minutes before baking as it gives the baking soda and baking powder a chance to start raising to give that fluffy texture.
+There are tricks when using gluten-free flours and I found a good source of tips on America’s Test Kitchen; Keys to Successful Gluten-Free Baking And another hint, I like to leave the cake on counter for about 5 minutes before baking as it gives the baking soda and baking powder a chance to start raising to give that fluffy texture.